 Figure 4.2-1.
-San Andreas Conduit Profile (Pipe diameter)
+San Andreas Conduit Profile and Pipe Diameters (SCWV drawing)

 Selected features along the San Andreas pipe are listed in Tables 4.2-1, -2, -3.
 This information is adapted from 1914-vintage survey of the pipe.